'Three Women' Puts Female Desire At The Forefront

 For her new book Three Women, journalist Lisa Taddeo immersed herself in the sexual and emotional lives of three women over the course of nearly a decade.

 There's Lina, a Midwestern housewife who begins an affair to escape a sexless marriage.
 Sloane, a wealthy and beautiful New Englander married to a man who likes to watch her have sex with other people.
-And Maggie, a young woman from North Dakota who suffers through the aftermath of a sexual relationship with her high school teacher.
+And Maggie, a young woman from North Dakota who suffers through the aftermath of a sexual relationship with her high school teacher – including a criminal trial where he was acquitted.

 "Desire is one of the things we think about the most," Taddeo says.
 "And it's also our biggest secret.
 The thing that sort of causes the most reticence to talk about ... and the other thing is that as women predominantly we're talking a lot now about what we don't want, which is obviously vital and great, but we're still not talking about what we do want."